Seneca-ICTOER/OPS102/docs/01-Introduction-to-OS/02-What-does.md

 "programming model" -- a conceptual framework which software developers use when creating software.

-As a simple example, several different application program may be designed to occupy the same area of memory; obviously, this presents a conflict when these applications are used at the same time, so the operating system works with the computer's hardware to load the
+As a simple example, several different application programs may be designed to occupy the same area of memory; obviously, this presents a conflict when these applications are used at the same time, so the operating system works with the computer's hardware to load the